travelping/journal-gateway-gelf/README.md

 systemctl start journal-gateway-zmtp-source    # connects by default to "tcp://127.0.0.1:5555"
 ```

-If you need other sockets you can write a configuration file for the service:
 The service looks for a configuration file named "zmq_gateway_source.conf" in the directory "~/conf".
 You can change the socket there (this only has an effect, if you execute the gateway as a systemd unit).

 If you want to start the gateway without using systemd, you can type